 El Pulpo Mecanico was built in Arcata California, Humboldt County.
-It was designed and created by artist Duane Flatmo.
-A special thanks to Jerry Kunkel and other friends on the overall building.
+Designed and built by Duane Flatmo along with his friend Jerry Kunkel who masterminded the electrical systems and flame effects.

 The "El Pulpo" is a combination of art and technology melded together.
 We built this knowing that it would be fun to watch as the giant cam spun up through the center moving the tentacles and eyes in and out while fire spewed from the tentacles and head.
 No hydraulics or computers were used in this contraption.
 We built the sculpture primarily out of recycled and used junk found at our local scrap yard.